A PLACE I DIDN’T BELONG

 Contact Paula Freeman at [email protected] for more information about her grace-filled, eight week support groups.
 Paula is the founder and former executive director of Hope’s Promise and author of A Place I Didn’t Belong: Hope for Adoptive Moms

 Paula Freeman, MSW, is an author, speaker, trainer and adoption social worker.
 She is the founder and former executive director of Hope’s Promise a Colorado licensed adoption agency and orphan care ministry and author of A Place I Didn’t Belong: Hope for Adoptive Moms.
 With over thirty years of adoption social work experience, the mother of three adopted daughters and three adopted granddaughters, Paula speaks from personal and professional experience and shares God’s redeeming plan of adoption with candor and grace.
 Widowed, with seven grown children and ten grandchildren, she shares her empty nest with adorable pooches Annie and Cooper.
-Visit her at www.paulafreeman.org or contact her at [email protected].
+Please contact her at [email protected].